neurobin/rnm/rnm.md

 **Maximum length of file name :** FILENAME_MAX

 **Default  latin fallback :** 55555.
-After this value latin conversion will fall back to decimal.
+After this value Latin conversion will fall back to decimal.
 You can override this with *-if* option by setting */latin-fallback=6666/* (or some other value).
-Big latin number may produce much larger name which in turn may give you error due to limit on length of file names.
+Big Latin number may produce much larger name which in turn may give you error due to limit on length of file names.

 #LOG DIR
 ~/.cache/neurobin/rnm